Kingdom of Hungary: Origins

-The Hungarians, led by Árpád, settled the Carpathian Basin in 895 and established the Principality of Hungary (896–1000).
+The Hungarians, led by Árpád (who might have been either their sacred ruler or kende) or their military leader or gyula, settled the Carpathian Basin in 895 and established the Principality of Hungary (896–1000).
 The Hungarians led several successful incursions to Western Europe, until they were stopped by Otto I, Holy Roman Emperor in Battle of Lechfeld.

 Middle Ages

 High Middle Ages

 The principality was succeeded by the Christian Kingdom of Hungary with the coronation of St Stephen I (son of principal Géza.
 Originally called Vajk until baptized) at Esztergom on Christmas Day 1000.
 The first kings of the kingdom were from the Árpád dynasty.
 He fought against Koppány and in 998, with Bavarian help, defeated him near Veszprém.
 The Catholic Church received powerful support from Stephen I, who with Christian Hungarians and German knights wanted a Christian kingdom established in Central Europe.
 Stephen I of Hungary was canonized as a Catholic saint in 1083 and an Eastern Orthodox saint in 2000.

-Around 11th century, Kingdom of Hungary became a Christian state, and Catholicism in the Hungarian Kingdom was a state religion.
+Around the 11th century, the Kingdom of Hungary became a Christian state, and Catholicism in the Hungarian Kingdom was a state religion.

 After his death, a period of revolts and conflict for supremacy ensued between the royalty and the nobles.
-In 1051 armies of the Holy Roman Empire tried to conquer Hungary, but they were defeated at Vértes Mountain.
+In 1051, armies of the Holy Roman Empire tried to conquer Hungary, but they were defeated at Vértes Mountain.
 The armies of the Holy Roman Empire continued to suffer defeats; the second greatest battle was at the town now called Bratislava, in 1052.
-Before 1052 Peter Orseolo, a supporter of the Holy Roman Empire, was overthrown by king Samuel Aba of Hungary.
+Before 1052, Peter Orseolo, a supporter of the Holy Roman Empire, was overthrown by king Samuel Aba of Hungary.

 This period of revolts ended during the reign of Béla I. Hungarian chroniclers praised Béla I for introducing new currency, such as the silver denarius, and for his benevolence to the former followers of his nephew, Solomon.
-The second greatest Hungarian king, also from the Árpád dynasty, was Ladislaus I of Hungary, who stabilized and strengthened the kingdom.
+He was succeeded by Ladislaus I of Hungary, who further stabilized and strengthened the kingdom.
 He was also canonized as a saint.
 Under his rule Hungarians successfully fought against the Cumans and acquired parts of Croatia in 1091.
-Due to a dynastic crisis in Croatia, with the help of the local nobility who supported his claim, he managed to swiftly seize power in northern parts of the Croatian kingdom (Slavonia), as he was a claimant to the throne due to the fact that his sister was married to the late Croatian king Zvonimir who died childless.
+Due to a dynastic crisis in Croatia, with the help of the local nobility who supported his claim, he managed to swiftly seize power in northern parts of the Croatian kingdom (Slavonia), as he was a claimant to the throne due to the fact that his sister was married to the late Croatian king Zvonimir who died without an heir.